 Think of a brand.
 Any brand.
 Apple, Coca-Cola, FedEx, Dunkin’ Donuts—doesn’t matter.
 We’re pretty big fans of Apple around here, so we’ll go with that.

 What is the Apple brand?
 It isn’t computers and phones and other cool stuff we can’t live without.
 Those are the products Apple manufactures.
 And it isn’t slick TV ads or dramatically staged presentations or chicly minimalist storefronts.
 That’s all marketing and advertising.
-It’s admittedly pretty cool marketing and advertising, but still, it isn’t the Apple brand.
+It’s admittedly pretty cool marketing and advertising, but still.

 It turns out the Apple brand isn’t any thing in the true sense of the word.
 You can’t hold it or hear it or even touch it.
-But that doesn’t mean it isn’t the single most valuable thing that Apple owns.
+But that doesn’t mean its brand isn’t the single most valuable thing that Apple owns.

 Elements of a Brand

 As perceptions, brands comprise a multitude of different elements.
 It helps to take a look at the most important ones, as these are the purview of the next concept we’ll explore: branding.
 The fundamental elements of a brand include the brand compass, company culture, name and tagline, identity, voice and messaging, website, and brand architecture.

 The brand compass is a summary of the most fundamental truths about your brand.
 It’s the outcome of the work done in the brand strategy phase, including research and positioning.
 A brand compass shows the direction your brand is headed and why.
 It is made up of five parts: Purpose, Vision, Mission, Values, and Strategic Objectives.